 Will Posse Get Me a Job?
 One of Posse’s resources is the Career Program, which provides Scholars with the tools and opportunities needed to secure the most competitive and career enhancing jobs and internships.
 Through the Career Program, Posse Scholars receive career counseling services which offers career planning guidance, resume development, mock interviews and assistance with networking and job searching.
-Scholars are also able to take advantage of opportunities with Posse’s Career partners.
+Scholars are also able to take advantage of opportunities with Posse’s Career Program partners.

 Does the Scholarship Cover the Cost of Studying Abroad?
 The scholarship covers four years of full tuition.
 If a Posse Scholar studies abroad, the partner school will determine if the scholarship funds are transferable.

 Since the Scholarship Is Awarded in the Middle of a Student’s Senior Year of High School, Does the Student Need To Graduate High School In Good Standing?
 The student should maintain good standing for the remainder of high school.